navara99/resource-wall/README.md

 - [chalk](https://github.com/chalk/chalk): Used to style string in the terminal
 - [dotenv](https://dotenv.org/): Used to load variables from .env files
 - [morgan](https://github.com/expressjs/morgan): HTTP request logger middleware for node.js
-- [multer](https://github.com/expressjs/multer): Used to allow users to upload thumbnails and profile picture
+- [multer](https://github.com/expressjs/multer): Used to allow users to upload thumbnails
 - [valid-url](https://github.com/ogt/valid-url): To check if the url entered by user is a valid url

 ## Repository Overview